-One area of improvement was identified in relation to an issue of assessed need having to have a corresponding care plan with a more detailed record of this in the resident's progress records.
+One area of improvement was identified in relation to ensuring appropriate content is recorded in residents' progress records.

 6.6 Is care compassionate?

 Patients and clients are treated with dignity and respect and should be fully involved in decisions affecting their treatment, care and support.